 4. What are the methods of storing data?

-It is nearly impossible to ensure the safety of client data if a company fails to ensure the safety of their own data.
+It is nearly impossible to ensure the safety of consumer data if a company fails to ensure the safety of their own data.
 Ask your partner where their data is stored.
 Do they use an on-premise type of storage or a cloud-based solution?
 If they use the latter, how reliable their cloud provider is?

 5. Is data protected on the technical level?